Spread some Halloween cheer with these Free You’ve Been Booed Printable signs.

 - Attach your gift tags to a gift using some baker’s twine, yarn, or ribbon.

 - Glue your party favor labels to the tops of your party favors.
-If they aren’t the proper size for your bags, you can always resize them in your photo viewer program or trim the sides down a bit.
+If they aren’t the proper size for your bags, you can always resize them in your photo viewer program or trim the sides.

 How to Assemble Your Gift Basket and The “You’ve Been Booed” Printables